burkeazbill/docker-iredmail/README.md

 --name defines the name of your running container

-the final parameter is the name of the image you wish to run
+The final parameter is the name of the image you wish to run

 For more official documentation on run parameters, see: https://docs.docker.com/engine/reference/commandline/run/